Cal-CS-61A-Staff/oh-queue/README.md

 5. Point your browser to http://localhost:5000.
 (This might take a while.)

+## Creating staff logins

+Point your browser to http://localhost:5000/testing-login/.

 ## Deployment

 First point a git remote to the Dokku server: